Manipulating Reinforcement Learning: Poisoning Attacks on Cost Signals

 Hence, it is imperative to study RL with maliciously intermittent or manipulated feedback under adversarial intervention.
 First, it is important to understand the adversarial behaviors of the attacker.
 To do so, one has to establish a framework that characterizes the objective of the attacker, the actions available to the attacker and the information at his disposal.
 Secondly, it is also crucial to understand the impacts of the attacks on RL algorithms.
 The problems include how to measure the impacts, how to analyze the behavior of the RL algorithms under different types of attacks and how to mathematically and/or numerically compute the results of RL algorithms under attack.
 With the understanding of the adversarial behavior and the impacts of the adversarial behavior on RL algorithms, the third is to design defense mechanisms that can protect RL algorithms from being degenerated.
 This could be done by designing robust and secure RL algorithms that can automatically detect and discard corrupted feedback, deploying cryptographic techniques to ensure confidentiality, integrity and building backup communication channels to ensure availability.

-Despite the importance of studying RL with maliciously manipulated feedback, very few works have studied RL with maliciously manipulated feedback or intermittent feedback.
+Despite the importance of understanding RL in malicious setting, very few works have studied RL with maliciously manipulated feedback or intermittent feedback.
 One type of related works studies RL algorithms under corrupted reward signals (see \cite{everitt2017reinforcement,wang2018reinforcement}).
 In \cite{everitt2017reinforcement}, the authors investigate RL problems where agents receive false rewards from environment.
 Their results show that reward corruption can impede the performance of agents, and can result in disastrous consequences for highly intelligent agents.
-Another type of work studies delayed evaluative feedback signals (see \cite{tan2008integrating,watkins1989learning}) without the presence of malicious adversaries.
-The study of RL under malicious attacks from a security point of view appeared in the recent past (see \cite{huang2019deceptive,ma2019policy,lin2017tactics,behzadan2018faults}).
-In \cite{huang2019deceptive}, the authors study reinforcement learning (RL) under malicious falsification on cost signals and introduces a quantitative framework of attack models to understand the vulnerabilities of RL. \cite{ma2019policy} focuses on security threats on batch RL and control where attacker aims to poison the learned policy. \cite{lin2017tactics} and \cite{behzadan2018faults} focus on deep RL which involves deep natural networks (DNNs) for function approximation.
+Another type of work studies delayed evaluative feedback signals without the presence of malicious adversaries (see \cite{tan2008integrating,watkins1989learning}).
+The study of RL under malicious attacks from a security point of view appeared in the recent past (\cite{huang2019deceptive,ma2019policy,lin2017tactics,behzadan2018faults}).
+In \cite{huang2019deceptive}, the authors study RL under malicious falsification on cost signals and introduces a quantitative framework of attack models to understand the vulnerabilities of RL.
+Ma et al. focuses on security threats on batch RL and control where attacker aims to poison the learned policy (\cite{ma2019policy}). \cite{lin2017tactics} and \cite{behzadan2018faults} focus on deep RL which involves deep natural networks (DNNs) for function approximation.